 More importantly, the Party concerned has not provided the Committee with any evidence to show that its legal framework requires that the exemptions on disclosure in section 3, paragraph 14 (on disclosure to the public) and section 8, paragraph 3 (on disclosure to the parties to the procedure) of the Nuclear Act, and the accompanying Directive (which implements both these provisions) are to be interpreted in a restrictive way, taking into account the public interest served by disclosure and whether the information relates to emissions into the environment, as expressly required by the final clause of article 4, paragraph 4 of the Convention.
 In this regard, the Committee points out that section 3, paragraph 14 of the Nuclear Act requires public authorities to take into account the public interest in withholding the information whereas the Convention requires authorities to do the opposite, i.e. to take into account the public interest in disclosure.

-Article 4, paragraph 6 of the Convention

-In addition, the Party concerned has not shown the Committee any requirement in its legal framework regarding nuclear-related information requiring public authorities to ensure that, in accordance with article 4, paragraph 6 of the Convention, if information exempted from disclosure under article 4 can be separated out without prejudice to the confidentiality of the information exempted, the remainder of the requested information must be disclosed.

-Article 6, paragraph 6 in conjunction with article 4, paragraphs 4 and 6 of the Convention
+Article 6, paragraph 6 in conjunction with article 4, paragraph 4 of the Convention

-The Committee notes that the Directive on Sensitive Information contains a list of data which are to be kept confidential and for which no discretion remains with the authorities on whether to release the information to the public.
+The Committee notes that Section 3.2 of the Directive on Sensitive Information contains a list of data which are to be kept confidential and for which no discretion remains with the authorities on whether to release the information to the public.
 The Committee finds that a number of the types of “sensitive information” listed in Section 3.2 of the Directive are “environmental information” within the scope of article 2, paragraph 3 of the Convention.
 For example, information about facilities for the supply of raw water for a power plant, nuclear materials, radioactive waste and chemicals.
 Moreover, at least one item of environmental information on the list, i.e. radioactive waste, could relate to emissions into the environment.
-The Committee stresses that an approach where whole categories of environmental information are unconditionally declared as confidential and for which no release is possible is incompatible with article 6, paragraph 6, in conjunction with article 4, paragraphs 4 and 6 of the Convention.
+The Committee stresses that an approach where whole categories of environmental information are unconditionally declared as confidential and for which no release is possible is incompatible with article 6, paragraph 6, in conjunction with article 4, paragraph 4 of the Convention.
 Rather, when dealing with a request for the information to which the Directive on Sensitive Information applies, the final clause of article 4, paragraph 4, of the Convention requires that the public interest served by disclosure shall be taken into account and the grounds for refusal shall be interpreted in a restrictive way and taking into account whether the information requested relates to emissions into the environment.
-Moreover, article 4, paragraph 6, requires if information exempted from disclosure can be separated out without prejudice to the confidentiality of the information exempted, public authorities must make available the remainder of the requested information.
+The Committee notes that the Directive contains no requirement for officials to interpret the grounds for refusal in a restrictive way, taking into account the public interest served by disclosure and whether the information relates to emissions into the environment.

-For the abovementioned reasons, the Committee finds that by adopting generally applicable binding rules in the area of access to nuclear-related information, namely section 8, paragraph 3 of the Nuclear Act and the Directive on identification and removal of sensitive information from documents to be opened to the public, and by unconditionally refusing access to nuclear-related information in the context of a decision-making procedure subject to article 6 of the Convention, the Party concerned has failed to comply with article 6, paragraph 6 in conjunction with article 4, paragraphs 4 and 6 of the Convention.
+For the abovementioned reasons, the Committee finds that in the context of a decision-making procedure subject to article 6 of the Convention and with respect to requests for information under article 4 generally, by adopting an approach in the Directive on Sensitive Information whereby whole categories of nuclear-related environmental information are unconditionally declared as confidential and for which (contrary to the general legal regulation in the Freedom of Information Act) no release is possible and for failing to require that any grounds for refusal are interpreted in a restrictive way, taking into account the public interest served by disclosure and whether the information relates to emissions into the environment, the Party concerned has failed to comply with article 4, paragraph 4 as well as article 6, paragraph 6 in conjunction with article 4, paragraph 4 of the Convention.